-Pursuant to section 6(d) of the Occupational Safety and Health Act of 1970 (29 U.S.C.
-655), and based on the record discussed above, the agency preliminarily finds that when the employer complies with the conditions of the proposed modified variance, the working conditions of the employer's workers would be at least as safe and healthful as if the employer complied with the working conditions specified by paragraphs (e)(5), (f)(1), (g)(1)(iii), and (g)(1)(xvii) of 29 CFR 1926.803.
+Pursuant to Section 6(d) of the Occupational Safety and Health Act of 1970 (29 U.S.C.
+655), and based on the record discussed above, the agency finds that when the McNally complies with the conditions of the following order, the working conditions of the McNally's workers are at least as safe and healthful as if it complied with the working conditions specified by paragraphs (e)(5), (f)(1), (g)(1)(iii), and (g)(1)(xvii) of 29 CFR 1926.803.
+Therefore, McNally must: (1) comply with the conditions listed below under "Conditions Specified for the Permanent Variance" for the period between the date of this notice and completion of the Shoreline Storage Tunnel Project; (2) comply fully with all other applicable provisions of 29 CFR part 1926; and (3) provide a copy of this Federal Register notice to all employees affected by the conditions, including the affected employees of other employers, using the same means it used to inform these employees of the application for a permanent variance.
+Additionally, this order will remain in effect until one of the following conditions occurs: (1) completion of the Shoreline Storage Tunnel Project; or (2) OSHA modifies or revokes this final order in accordance with 29 CFR 1905.13.